 cmdlet with -Recurse parameter.

-filter to select only folder.
-PsIsContainer get directory if its property in file system object set to true.
+The output of the command passes through where-object{$_.PslsContainer} filter to select only a folder.
+PsIsContainer gets a directory if its property in the file system object is set to true.

-Later, using Get-ACL cmdlet gets permissions on folders and subfolders recursively.
+Later, using the Get-ACL cmdlet gets permissions on folders and subfolders recursively.

-Output of the above command list permissions on folder as given below
+The output of the above command list permissions on the folder as given below

-In case if you want to output folder permissions to a txt file, use below command
+In case if you want to output folder permissions to a txt file, use the below command

 PS C:\Temp> Get-ChildItem -Recurse | where-object {($_.PsIsContainer)} | Get-ACL | Format-List | Out-File D:\folder-permission.txt

-Above command, it get permission of folder and subfolders available in C:\Temp folder and gets permissions for that resource using Get-ACL and output results to D:\folder-permission.txt file.
+Above command, it gets the permission for folder and subfolders available in the C:\Temp folder and gets permissions for that resource using Get-ACL and outputs results to D:\folder-permission.txt file.

 Conclusion